Private William Price

 GALLIPOLI SEPTEMBER 1915 TO DECEMBER 1915

-After arriving in Egypt the 25th was assigned to the newly formed Australian 2nd Division, but it was later detached to the New Zealand and Australian Division with whom the 25th Battalion briefly served as reinforcements at Gallipoli in the latter part of the campaign.
+After arriving in Egypt it was assigned to the newly formed Australian 2nd Division, but it was later detached to the New Zealand and Australian Division with whom the 25th Battalion briefly served as reinforcements at Gallipoli in the latter part of the campaign.
 Arriving in September, the battalion's involvement was limited to mainly defensive operations, and it remained on the peninsula for only a couple of months before the Allied evacuation in December.
 The battalion spent time training, regrouping, and preparing for its next deployment to the Western Front.
 This period was significant for the 25th Battalion, as it marked a time of transition and preparation for their role in the ongoing conflict.
 By December 1915, it was clear that the Gallipoli campaign was failing, and the decision was made to evacuate.

-EGYPT JANUARY TO MARCH 1916
+EGYPT TRAINING JANUARY TO MARCH 1916

 The 25th Battalion was evacuated from Gallipoli in December 1915.
 The battalion then sailed to Egypt in early 1916.
 They spent several months in Egypt—specifically in the region around Mena and Cairo—where the men engaged in various activities related to training, rest, and preparation for future operations.
 New recruits joined the battalion as reinforcements.
 These new soldiers, often drafted from Australia, underwent basic training in Egypt before being integrated into the unit.
-The training included a focus on advanced infantry tactics, field exercises, and weapons proficiency.
-Some training was also focused on adapting to the different terrain and methods of warfare they would face in France and Belgium

 FRANCE MARCH 1916